 Where can I find Access to the Web?

-floor.
+and second floor.
 The library also has computer labs in rooms #105 and #118.
 The

 hours for the lab/electronic

-subject pages.
+classroom will vary.
 Also, try the list of Web search engines.

 Be sure and analyze the contents and validity of all web pages.